 Contra Costa College offers you the opportunity to earn a certificate of achievement in a specific occupational skill.
-The major fields of study at CCC are indicated on the chart "Major and Program Codes for Degrees and Certificates."
+The major fields of study at CCC are indicated on the chart on page 59, "Degrees and Certificates."

-If you plan to earn a certificate of achievement, you must choose a program major that offers a certificate of achievement and satisfactorily complete all the courses listed for that certificate (usually 18 or more units) with a grade of "C" or better.
+If you plan to earn a certificate of achievement, you must choose a program major that offers a certificate of achievement and satisfactorily complete all the courses listed for that certificate (usually 8 or more units) with a grade of "C" or better.
 The certificate requirements are listed under the respective program headings in Chapter 4.